vapourlang/vapour/README.md

 # Vapour

-A typed, imperative, superset of the [R programming language](https://www.r-project.org/)
+A typed, imperative, superset of the [R programming language](https://www.r-project.org/), see the [documentation](https://vapour.run) for more information.

 > [!WARNING]
-> This is a work in progress
+> This is a work in progress, only expect bugs

 ```r
 type person: object {